thatvirtualboy/thatvirtualboy.github.io/_pages/hellothere.md

 Never feel bad for tossing out another greeting card.
 Catalog, organize, and enjoy your cards from anywhere.
 <br>
 ##### Highlights
-• Capture your physical cards in a snap and don't look back (with auto scan and auto crop)
+• Scan your physical cards in a snap and don't look back (with auto capture and auto crop)
 • Hello There Post - send physical or digital cards to friends and family
 • iCloud - sync your data with other devices and backup to Apple's secure cloud
+• Built with your privacy in mind

 Hello There is the #1 app to track your cards from birthdays, holidays, or other special occasions.